maubanel/GMS2-Platformer/ground-hazards/README.md

 ##### `Step 3.`\|`SPCRK`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we need to damage the player when they hit the spikes.
 We will create a `p1_health` variable to store the health of the player.
 We will also create a state machine called `player_states` with two states `play` and `hit`.
+For this we use an **enumerator**.
+This is a constant (can't be changed at runtime) and globally accessible.
+It is the same things as putting `player_states.play `as `0` and `player_state.hit` as `1`.
+It allows us to use words to describe a list as opposed to simple numbers (but those words get turned into numbers when compiled).

 ![player state and health in obj_player create](images/playerCreateStates.png)